telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 Take a look at `Sanity Status and Data Storage documentation
 <doc/status_and_data_storage.rst>`_ to know more about *Sanity and Test Status*
-and the Context Broker integration with *FiHealth - Sanity Checks*
+and the Context Broker integration with *FIHealth - Sanity Checks*

 Testing